Managing Workflows

 Alation currently supports two types of workflows:

-2. Change Request: A Change Request is used when someone has a suggested change to a catalog field.
+2. Change Request: A Change Request is used when someone has a suggested change to title, description, or any custom field available on the catalog pages of objects under the workflow.

 Create an Add Object Request Workflow